isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 When you open a map in the map view, the title of the current map is displayed in the centre of the main toolbar.
 If the title is too long, then an ellipsis is displayed and you can also hover over the title to see the full title in the tool tip.

 When you define key attributes for the topic or map references, you can view the title, the corresponding icon, and the key in the left panel.
-The key is displayed as `key=<key-name>`.
+The key is displayed as `keys=<key-name>`.

 ![keys in map view](images/view-key-title-map-view.png){width="300" align="left"}